Anot11/ARDL-Time-Series-data/README.md

 # ARDL-Time-Series-data

-Time Series Analysis completed as part of my Econometrics program sing R studio.
+Time Series Analysis completed as part of my Econometrics program using R studio.

 1. Time series plot of and stationarity test
 2. Johansen’s cointegration test to the stacked vector